wp-plugins/totop-link/readme.txt

 == Upgrade Notice ==
 = 1.6 =
 New custom "class" and "id" attributes.
-Upgrade recommended.
+Upgrade recommended if you are using CF7 3.6+, otherwise use v1.3 of this plugin.

 = 1.5 =
 Includes "showing shortcode" fix from version 1.4 and also includes new filter hook.
 Upgrade recommended.